zenorogue/isitrl/missing.md

 Some games that could be included but we have not included them yet, either to keep it reasonably short, or due to not knowing much about them.

 * Star Trek (1971) -- some call it roguelike, also it has influenced both Rogue and Beneath Apple Manor.
+* Impossible Mission -- an early platformer which (according to Wikipedia) took some inspiration from Rogue, probably would count as a proto-Isaac-like.
 * ToeJam & Earl -- an early example of a roguelike-like.
 * Ultima -- a series of early RPG, early parts of the series (including 'Ultima 0' i.e. Akalabeth) have some similarities to Rogue and have sometimes been called roguelikes.
 * Brogue -- not controversial, but could be still included because of being influential.